Fasces: Renaissance

 Renaissance humanists, especially those who read more Latin, however, quickly became well-informed on fasces and their legal technicalities, including the customary removal of axes within the city, lowering before the people, and alternation by the consuls.
 By the first decade of the 16th century, references to fasces in a more Roman context started to appear.
-At the same time, recognisable depictions started to reappear in Italy, such as Raphael's painting Conversion of the Proconsul (c.
+At the same time, recognisable depictions started to reappear in Italy, such as Raphael's painting, Conversion of the Proconsul (c.
 1515).

 By the mid-1500s, the fasces also began to symbolise other things which would have been "unimportant or even unknown to the Romans".
-Pope Clement VIII's reassertion of Papal juridicial authority after the sack of Rome in 1527 started iconographic developments that would associate fasces with personifications of Justice.
+Pope Clement VIII's reassertion of Papal juridical authority after the sack of Rome in 1527 started iconographic developments that would associate fasces with personifications of Justice.

-Syncretism of fasces with the Aesop fable of a bundle of sticks being harder to break than each stick alone associated fasces also with domestic concord and in art with personifications of Concord.
-This symbology also merged with that of justice in that unbinding the rods and axes promoted reflection over just action.
+Syncretism of fasces with the Aesop fable of a bundle of sticks being harder to break than each stick alone associated fasces also with domestic concord, in addition to personifications of Concord as depicted in art.
+This symbology also merged with that of justice, in that unbinding the rods and axes promoted reflection over just action.
 In this context, Cardinal Mazarin placed fasces on his coat of arms, "the first individual in the modern era to do so".